Thursday, June 16, 2011

 “Cut the lying, Styles!” yells Corson in her ear.
 “Time to meet your Maker!”

 Green launches a massive right hook at Shira’s jaw.
 She ducks and trips him.
 He falls backwards into the Enforcer behind him.
-“Sorry, got no idea who you’re talkin’ ’bout,” Shira blurts.
-Corson, still groggy, rushes her; she lunges out of his way and trips him as well, sending him airborne for several feet before he lands.
-She feints toward the other two Enforcers; they flinch but remain in attack position.
+“Sorry got no idea what you’re talkin’ ’bout!”
+Corson, still groggy, rushes her; she lunges out of his way, trips him, sends him airborne for several feet before he lands.
+She feints at the other two Enforcers; they flinch but remain in attack position.

+Polly borrows a collapsible staff from the Cheung tent; she snaps it out to its full length in her hands and spins it into one Enforcer’s knee and another’s temple.
 Leila runs to the nearest food booth and steals a large knife, outrunning the cooks who try to catch her.
-Corson finds himself facing her, holding the knife like a lance and smiling sweetly at him.
+Corson finds himself facing her; she holds the knife like a lance and smiles sweetly at him.
 He grimaces.
-“So you’re the bitch who skewered Reno!”
+“So you’re the bitch who slashed Reno!”

 “He needed to die.”
-She thrusts the knife at Corson’s heart; he dodges her, then tries to grab her from the side; she swings it swordlike with her left hand and does not allow him to get close enough to hit or grab her.
+She thrusts the knife at Corson’s heart; he dodges and tries to side grab her; she swings swordlike with her left hand and does not allow him to get close enough to hit or grab her.
 Jennifer rolls toward him and hits him in the ankle with her kubotan.
-He falls, grabs his knee, moans in pain; she hammers his tender knee, making him cry out; she kicks him into another Enforcer, then takes Leila by the arm and pulls her into the heart of the fray.
+He falls, grabs his knee, moans in pain; she hammers his tender knee so he cries out; she kicks him into another Enforcer, then takes Leila by the arm and pulls her into the heart of the fray.

 Green charges Leila and tries to take her knife from her.
 Suddenly he feels a sharp prick in his gut; she extracts the knife from it with his blood on it.
-He stares into the beautiful enraged face and starts to mock about her being so pretty when she’s angry; but when he recognizes the terrifying Leila Shelley, he prudently backs away.
+He loses all control; he swings wildly, she rams her shoulder inside his, throws him on his face.

-Now eight enraged Moral Enforcers surround three young women.
-Shira, Leila, and Jennifer are ready for battle but are not sure they can beat all these angry muscleboys.
-Four shots ring out; four Enforcers clutch their bloody groins.
-Willa holds out her smoking Beretta 9mm and shakes her head sadly.
+Eight enraged Moral Enforcers surround four fight-crazed young women.
+Four shots ring out; four Enforcers fall to the pavement clutching their groins.
+Willa holds out her smoking pistol and shakes her head sadly.
 “Stanley, Stanley.
-You went to all this trouble just so I could hang a capital corruption charge on you?
-And we all thought you were moral.”
+You went to all this trouble just so I could catch you committing terrorism against innocent girls?
+And we all thought you people moral.”

 Stan Green’s Enforcers slowly retreat, slink backwards away from Willa and the girls, eyeing them cautiously.
 Then they turn around and break into a run toward the van.
-They open the van doors, leap inside, slam the doors, and spin around in a frenzy of squealing, smoking tires.
-Shira, Jennifer, and Willa return their weapons to their sheaths; Leila drops her knife.
-Green glares back at the women, shakes his fists, and yells, “I swear by all that is American, I’ll get y’all yet!”
-He leaps into the van, shuts the sliding door, and stares out the window at them as it speeds away.
+They leap inside, slam the doors, and spin around in a frenzy of squealing smoking tires.
+Shira, Jennifer, and Willa return their weapons to their sheaths; Polly returns the staff to its tent; Leila drops her knife.
+Green glares back at the women, shakes his fists, and yells “I swear by all that is American, I’ll get y’all yet!” out the window as the van speeds away.

-The girls watch a small flock of camdrones fly away.
-Willa made the call to Angela, who threatened to bury the COPCO brass in lawsuits and paperwork if they didn’t call off the drones forthwith.
-Right now, Jack Becket is banging his head against his desk at the COPCO field office, punishing himself for allowing Willa and Angela to embarrass him yet again.
+A flock of camdrones flies away; Angela threatened to bury the COPCO brass in lawsuits and paperwork if they didn’t call off the drones forthwith.
+Back at the COPCO field office, Jack Becket bangs his head against his desk, punishing himself for letting her embarrass him yet again.

 “I think so.”